 2. Look good, feel good

-And guess what?
-No matter who you are, the part of your body that you may want to change is probably on full display while in a swimsuit.
+And what's this?
+Anybody's body portion that they might want to change is likely on full display while wearing a swimsuit.

-With this information, you can bet your bottom that companies will jack up their prices if they know they have a solid product on their hands.
+With this knowledge, you can guarantee your bottom dollar that businesses will raise their pricing if they are aware they are dealing with a quality product.